 Sterling silver feels fresh and modern.
 Gold tones feel rich and regal.
 Match the metal to the wearer's real life.

-Formed in the earth over time, natural stones may show inclusions and color variation.
+Formed in the earth over time, natural stones may show inclusions and colour variation.
 Many people love them for their uniqueness and origin story.

 Grown in controlled environments that replicate natural crystal growth.
-These stones often offer beautiful clarity and consistent color at a more accessible price point.
+These stones often offer beautiful clarity and consistent colour at a more accessible price point.
+For the full breakdown on how lab-grown gemstones are made, the Lab-Grown Gemstones guide covers it in depth.

-High-quality glass is often chosen for vibrant color, affordability, lightweight wear, and gift-friendly designs.
+High-quality glass is often chosen for vibrant colour, affordability, lightweight wear, and gift-friendly designs.
 Glass birthstones are especially popular for earrings, charms, and symbolic pieces.

 Glass birthstones aren't pretending to be something else — they're a deliberate design choice that makes birthstone jewelry more accessible and wearable.

-“Treated” simply means enhanced (heat, dye, or coating) to improve appearance.
-Treated does not automatically mean fake — what matters is clear disclosure and fair pricing.
+"Treated" simply means enhanced — through heat, dye, or coating — to improve appearance.
+Treated does not automatically mean fake.
+What matters is clear disclosure and fair pricing.

 A trustworthy seller should answer clearly.
 If details are vague, that's useful information.

-For deeper gemstone basics, visit our Crystal Properties Guide.
+For deeper gemstone basics, the Crystal Properties Guide is the place to start.

 Amethyst is durable, but gentle care keeps it beautiful.

-Harsh chemicals, high heat, prolonged sunlight, and storing loosely with harder stones.
+Avoid: Harsh chemicals, high heat, prolonged direct sunlight (colour can fade over time), and storing loosely with harder stones.

-For full care steps, see our Jewelry Cleaning Guide.
+For full care steps, the Jewelry Cleaning Guide covers the routine.

-When symbolism, color, and design align, emotional impact often matters more than mineral origin.
+When symbolism, colour, and design align, emotional impact often matters more than mineral origin.

 What is the February birthstone?